Abdelhadi963/hInject/README.md

 - **HTTP method**: fetches the shellcode from a remote HTTP server.
 - **HEX**:  pull the shellcode as hex from the stdin doesn't work with UAC bypass i.e `--elevate` cause donut shellcode for UAC bypass is too big to pass in stdin.

-**hInject** also has a UAC bypass implementation of **CVE-2024-6769** from [fortra/CVE-2024-6769][https://github.com/fortra/CVE-2024-6769].
+**hInject** also has a UAC bypass implementation of **CVE-2024-6769** from [fortra/CVE-2024-6769](https://github.com/fortra/CVE-2024-6769).
 It was a pain to re-implement, but I included the DLL that I created as a resource in the repo.
-Using [**Donut**][https://github.com/TheWover/donut], I converted the UAC bypass into position-independent shellcode and included it as a resource.
-It will be triggered using `--elevate`.
-Of course, your DLLs will be pulled from your remote server.
-It does not always work, but give it a chance — you might get local admin access.
+Using [**Donut**](https://github.com/TheWover/donut), I converted the UAC bypass into position-independent shellcode to be injected in order to trigger the baypass chain.

 #### Around AV Advices
 **hInject** is very easy to modify and understand.
 You can remove anything that doesn’t fit your needs: